+Stress can play a large role in the overall health of both humans and their companion animals.
+Because pet birds are naturally very sensitive creatures, they tend to be unable to deal with stress as easily as other types of pets such as cats and dogs.
 Being able to recognize stress in your pet bird is important for maintaining an environment that your feathered friend can mentally and physically thrive in.
 It's a good idea for bird owners to learn how to monitor their birds' stress levels and make adjustments as needed to keep their pets healthy and happy.

 01 of 12

 02 of 12

-Stress in Birds Can Cause Aggression
+Signs Of Stress in Birds

 03 of 12

 04 of 12

 Loss of Appetite

 If a bird who normally has a healthy appetite suddenly begins to show less interest in eating, it can be an indicator of stress and/or health problems.
 A good rule to follow in this type of situation is to schedule an appointment with an avian vet to make sure that the bird is not sick or injured.
-If your feathered friend's health checks out, you can then begin to try and decipher possible stressors in your home that may trigger appetite loss in your bird.Continue to 5 of 6 below.
+If your feathered friend's health checks out, you can then begin to try and decipher possible stressors in your home that may trigger appetite loss in your bird.

 Birds who begin to exhibit destructive behavior are quite possibly very stressed, and the most likely culprit in this scenario is boredom.
 Being the extremely intelligent creatures that they are, pet birds in captivity often do not receive a healthy amount of mental stimulation, which can lead to frustration, stress, undesirable behaviors, and even health issues.

-Treatment and Prevention of Stress in Birds
+Treatment of Stress in Birds

-If the bird has started acting out due to stress, and you need to try to curb its behavior, here are a few things to try:
+If the bird has started acting out due to stress, and you need to try to curb its behavior, there are a few things you can try at home:

 - Don't yell at your bird.
 Whatever you do, don't yell at a stressed or frightened bird.
 Not only will it startle the animal at the moment, but it may also teach the bird that bad behavior gets attention.